Dipesh30/Google-play-store/README.md

 2. **Exploratory Data Analysis (EDA)**: Visualizing trends in app ratings, category performance, and user engagement.
 3. **Correlation Analysis**: Examining relationships between different features, such as ratings and number of installs.

-The analysis results are documented in the Jupyter Notebooks located in the `notebooks/` directory.

 ## Visualizations